nualagr/dargan-health-foods/TESTING.md

 When it came to applying a [discount to individual products](https://github.com/nualagr/dargan-health-foods/commit/506f2f19c369db6eba3a474022047e26b5cc1ae2), for the purposes of an MVP, a `discount_price` field and a Boolean `on_offer` field were added to the Product model.
-This allowed SuperUsers to mark individual product prices down from within the admin panel.
+This allowed Superusers to mark individual product prices down from within the admin panel.
 This new structure was then reflected in the OrderLineItem Model where the subtotal for each lineitem is calculated.
 An issue arose relating to a User's past orders however.
 The Order model accesses the 'product.price' through a Foreign Key to the Product model.
 This points to the price for that product, as it appears, currently, in the database.